 “To pose, to smile as though to say ‘Look how beautiful I am’—how horrific,” she said to a photographer, late in her career.
 To read any biography of hers is to scatter exclamation marks on every other page, squinting through the hushed awe of chroniclers who were given far too much stuff to work with, and still far too much to surmise.
 Why did she stay single?
 How did she work with almost every Japanese auteur alive in her time?
 Why did she retire to complete isolation, at the age of forty two and the height of her fame?
 That’s the first tier of questions, the Setsuko starter pack that her chroniclers must try to answer.
 You can hear them wiping their brows from the opening page.
 What did you do, they seem to mutter to each other over a water cooler, with how her career lifts off like a cartoon?
 A Nazi film director arrives in Tokyo with grand plans for an Axis-power propaganda blockbuster, and holds a casting call for the Japanese female lead.
 The director randomly spots a sixteen-year old Setsuko wandering into a dressing room.
 He brushes aside Japanese executives’ pleas to cast an actress that isn’t an amateur nobody, points, and insists: he must have her.

 I like how every film-world person interviewed seemed to have answered the question “What was Setsuko Hara like in person?” with: “Well, she was reading a book.”
 In her teens she’s recalled squirreling away to a quiet corner during breaks, carrying “big, difficult” books that people doubted she actually read; by her twenties she’s described reading in her chair on set alone, a quiet force field around her that people rarely crossed.
-When asked about what she did during the war, she said she did the Russians :“Tolstoy, Dostoevsky, Chekhov, I had time to finish them all.”
+When asked about what she did during the war, she said she did the Russians: “Tolstoy, Dostoevsky, Chekhov, I had time to finish them all.”
 Her solitude sings long before she reportedly stopped leaving her house.
 I close these biographies, and my mind continues to wade in the deep and fathoms of her last decades.
 What was it like to be alone for half a century, after such a life?
 Her only contact with the outside world, it’s said, was with a small specialty bookstore in Kamakura.
 She would call on a landline on a certain day, to read out a list of exactly what she wanted.

 Solace found in solitude, bookishness—these are familiar, lovable traits, but doesn’t quite explain Setsuko on screen.
 For she plays defiant, beautiful daughters of professors—most notably in Kurosawa’s No Regrets for Our Youth, and in Ozu’s Late Spring—who, as the girl-child of studious men, is asked to use spontaneity and surprise as her primary weapons.
 She holds court against the pale, linear comforts of sentences.
 Her father’s boy acolytes look to her for a joy and a dexterity that they think can’t be found in books, and therefore she wields her power most effectively in silence.
 She’s most expressive when she’s not moving her mouth, her face, or her body at all.
 Her eyes settle, and in that movement, she spells a certain inner destruction—usually for a man—but sometimes for herself.
 There’s a granite in those glances which we can’t help but love her for, perhaps because we feel its absence in our contemporary stars, of a restraint that will not yield.
 During the American occupation, she nearly starved because she refused to consort and party with GHQ officers—“Please do not mistake what an actress is,” she’d told studio executives, who’d gotten wind that there was a certain Japanese actress General McArthur liked to watch on screen—and was often seen falling asleep on the bus, two thin sacks of rice strapped to her back.
 But I’m not sure if it’s right to embalm her as a saint.

 Setsuko, I think, helps us face a core facet of modern life: the anxiety of feeling stuck.
 She tugs on this feeling like sweet flypaper, and asks us to think about our hurry to change.
 Playing the unloved wife, the widow, the grown-up but unmarried daughter in a post-war world, we want her to unfunk herself, and to move on—for her own good—and she refuses.
 The side-eye is the mark we’re given of her resolve, a proud, temporary stand for her way of being.
 Each director she worked with brought out different shades to this resistance.
 Kurosawa takes Setsuko in full close-up: in No Regrets for Our Youth, we see a pedantic boy berate her for an unserious life oriented towards pleasure, and we cut to her cheeks filling the screen.
 Her eyes flicker, in a distillation of disdain.
 Ozu steps back a few feet and takes her from the waist-up, showing her side-eye twice in Late Spring: first a covert glance of reconnaissance at a Noh performance (Who is this woman, to usurp Setsuko’s role as her father’s caretaker?) and the second with crouched shoulders, as a dismissal to a father who, by insisting on marriage, tries to shove past the happiness they’d found in a life together.
 Naruse steps back even further in Repast, and depicts her full body as she stares to the side at the window on a train, wholly absorbed in dreaming of a life beyond drudgery and boredom.
 The closer the camera is to her face—the less we can see the people around her—the more we feel their claustrophobic, chatty presence.
 The further we walk back from her, the more we shift from our observing her reactions to witnessing her absorption.
-Away from the camera, Setsuko finds it easier to consider her own alternative paths and worlds.
+Away from the camera, Setsuko finds it easier to consider her own alternative paths, a more quiet world.
 Is it so odd that she wanted them to recede even further, so that she could be stuck in peace?